What to Eat in Sicily: 21 Must Try Foods

 Busiate Pesto Trapanese

-Another wonderful vegetarian pasta dish is with pesto Trapanese from the city of Trapani.
+Another wonderful vegetarian pasta dish is with pesto alla Trapanese from the city of Trapani.

 This typical Sicilian food is made with fresh tomatoes, almonds, garlic and basil, and is usually served with busiate, a long twisty fresh pasta from the area.

-This version at Caupona Taverna di Sicilia in Trapani was topped with breadcrumbs and grilled aubergine.
+The version pictured above at Caupona Taverna di Sicilia in Trapani was topped with breadcrumbs and grilled aubergine.

 Pasta cu Maccu